 Please allow us to explain on your observation regarding the vast difference in rates between an Online revenue ticket and an Award ticket redeemed online.
 We wish to explain that for redemption tickets, the airport taxes, fuel and insurance surcharges are not incorporated in the miles.
 These are collected separately.
 However for revenue tickets, the fuel and insurance surcharge are incorporated in the fare and the rest of the airport taxes are collected separately.
 Currently, the above will still apply for redemption tickets and at the same time, there will be ongoing promotion revenue fares online which may work out cheaper than the redemption taxes/surcharges collected.
 While we have alerted the area concerned regarding this matter for a review, we can only suggest to members to perhaps compare the amount payable for a revenue ticket to a redemption ticket before proceeding to redeem.
 Airline Official

-As I don’t want to completely waste the points I’ve accumulated, the next thing to check is how I can redeem them for something else, however small.
+As I don’t want to completely waste the points I’ve accumulated, I’ll check how to redeem them for something else.